The Brig Independence

 The Brig Independence, a 16-gun warship built in Kingston, Massachusetts, in 1776, stands as a significant symbol of local contribution to the American Revolutionary War.
 Constructed on the historic Jones River, the vessel was one of the first ships commissioned by the Massachusetts State Navy, tasked with defending the coastline and American trade interests against the formidable British Royal Navy.

+Under the command of Captain Simeon Samson, a decorated and resilient mariner, the Independence achieved notable early successes, capturing several British prize ships before its own capture in November 1776.
 Its legacy endures.
 The Independence remains a potent icon for the town of Kingston, immortalized on the official town seal and commemorated by a historical marker on River Street.

 The Genesis of a Warship: Jones River Shipbuilding